Darklg/WPUtilities/wp-content/plugins/README.md

 Plugins list :
 ---

-* *Debug toolbar* : Display a debug toolbar for developers.
 * *Newsletter* : Allow subscriptions to a newsletter
 * *Options* : Friendly interface for website options.
 * *Post Metas* : Simple admin for post metas.